 For self-employed people, VAT payments due in June will be deferred until 31st January 2021

-No rates payments for the next three months and this will be paid by the government with no costs to businesses.
-The next rates payments are now due in June.
-This results in a 25% reduction in business rates.
+No non-domestic business rates payments for first four months of 2020/21 Financial Year and this will be paid by the government with no costs to businesses.
+No rates will be charged for April, May, June and July.
+This results in a 33% reduction in business rates.

 Eligible businesses only have to complete the application if you don’t pay your rates via Direct Debit.
 Land & Property Services will be making automatic payments to those eligible businesses whose bank account details are already held for the purposes of paying rates by Direct Debit.

 - Vacant properties are not eligible